How to Protect Affiliate Income From Google Algorithm Changes

 Nobody sets out to build a fragile business.
 What happens is that organic search works, at least for a while, and when something works, you lean into it.
 You read that SEO is the best long-term traffic strategy for affiliate marketing, which is genuinely true, and somewhere along the way that becomes SEO is the only strategy I need, which is not.

 When Google controls 90% of your traffic and changes how it evaluates your content, you do not have a traffic problem.
 You have a dependency problem.
-The same fragility applies to any business built on one source of customers, one platform, one relationship that can be severed without warning.
+One of the most important decisions a beginner can make is to focus on one thing at a time while deliberately building more than one traffic source underneath.

 Why Google Keeps Moving the Goalposts